ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

 ---

-Please **read the following instructions carefully** for guidelines on preparing your video presentation for VIS 2020, or a VIS 2020 co-located event.
+Please **read the following instructions carefully** for guidelines on preparing your video presentation for VIS 2020, or a VIS 2020 associated event.
-If you’re presenting at VIS 2020, your talk is due with your camera ready submission on **September 7, 2020**.
-Due dates for co-located events may vary, please check with your co-located event.
+If you're presenting a VIS full or short paper your talk is due with your camera ready submission on **September 7, 2020**.
+Due dates for associated events may vary, please check with your associated event for information.

 Your talk submission consists of two pieces: